FETI-DP for the three-dimensional Virtual Element Method: Notation: Scaled norms and seminorms

-As in the Finite Element case, the implementation of the FETI-DP method entails the need for numerically imposing the continuity constraints on the primal degrees of freedom, either directly or via additional Lagrange multipliers (using which, the computation of $\tS^{-1}$ will imply solving an algebraic saddle point problem) \cite{Klawonn.Widlund.06}.
-In order to do this, it is necessary to be able to evaluate the primal degrees of freedom for any given discrete functions, and, if imposing the continuity directly, to explicitly construct a basis function for each primal degree of freedom, being it a vertex value, an edge average, or a face average.
-While for vertex and edge degrees of freedom this is not difficult, the same is not true for face averages.
-Indeed, contrary to what happens for finite elements, discrete functions are explicitly known only on the edges of the tessellation, where they are linear.
-On faces and within the elements VEM basis functions are not explicitly known and all quantities needed for the implementation (of the preconditioner, but also of the stiffness matrix and load vector) have to be retrieved in terms of the values at the nodes and on the edges, by exploiting the definitions of the spaces $V^{1,f}$ and $V^{1,K}$ (in the terminology of VEM, they must be {\em computable}).
+Contrary to what happens for finite elements, VE discrete functions are explicitly known only on the edges of the subdomains, where they are piecewise degree $\p$ polynomials.
+On the faces and within the subdomains the VEM basis functions are not explicitly known, and all quantities needed for the implementation of the preconditioner (but also of the stiffness matrix and load vector) have to be retrieved in terms of the d.o.f.s \labeldofv, \labeldofe, \labeldoff, and \labeldofK, by exploiting the definition of the spaces $\Vfp$ and $\VKp$ (in the terminology of VEM, they must be {\em computable}).
 Extended details on the computability of the stiffness matrix and the right hand side can be found in \cite{hitchVEM}.
-Here we concentrate on the quantities needed for implementing the FETI-DP method, and, more specifically, on the face averages of discrete functions.
-Let $w_h^\ell \in W_h^\ell$ and let $F$ denote a macro face of $\Omega^\ell$.
-We observe that $F$ can be written as the union of a certain number of faces $f$ of polyhedra of the tessellation $\Th$.
-We have then
+Let us concentrate here on the quantities needed for implementing the FETI-DP preconditioner in the VEM context.